Research Overview

 The original concept of the GGP was based on an attempt to replicate several elements of the grant generating process developed and used in the Department of Family and Community Medicine at the University of Missouri-Columbia, where faculty have successfully obtained several major research grants.

-GGP is now owned and administered by NAPCRG.
+As of 2016, GGP is owned and administered by NAPCRG.